 Endometrioid carcinoma of the endometrium is the most common histological subtype of endometrial carcinoma accounts for 85-90% of cases.
 It is considered a type I carcinoma of the uterus with slow progression and a relatively good prognosis.
 Patients are usually 55 to 65 years old.

-Endometrioid carcinoma are arising from precursor endometrial hyperplasia and associated with PTEN gene mutation in 30-90% of cases.
-They demonstrate well-defined glandular pattern resembling normal endometrial glands lined by malignant stratified columnar epithelial cells.
-Higher-grade endometrioid adenocarcinomas have undifferentiated cells with more solid sheets of tumour cells, which are not organised into well-defined glands and are associated with an atrophied endometrium.
+Endometrioid carcinoma is arising from precursor endometrial hyperplasia and associated with PTEN gene mutation in 30-90% of cases.
+They demonstrate a well-defined glandular pattern resembling normal endometrial glands lined by malignant stratified columnar epithelial cells.
+Higher-grade endometrioid adenocarcinomas have undifferentiated cells with more solid sheets of tumor cells, which are not organized into well-defined glands and are associated with an atrophied endometrium.

 - 1. Silverberg SG.
 Problems in the differential diagnosis of endometrial hyperplasia and carcinoma.
 Mod.
 Pathol.13 (3): 309-27. doi:doi:10.1038/modpathol.3880053 - Pubmed citation

 - 2. Kumar V, Abbas AK, Aster JC et-al. Robbins and Cotran pathologic basis of disease.
 Saunders.
 ISBN:1416031219.
 Read it at Google Books - Find it at Amazon